muratk3n/thirdwave/en/README.md

 ---

+Ergo, neither party should be invited to be lukewarm versions of themselves.
+Oscillation between two ideologically distinct parties will lead to a certain optimal result.

+---

 Pro debt / anti debt...
-The right answer depends on the party.
+The right answer depends on the (ideologically distinct) party.
 Oscillation btw the two will lead to an optimal final IMO, in the long run..but neither is an illegitimate position.
 See [Austerity](2020/07/austerity.md).

 ---